Thursday, March 26, 2026

 8) The beast (kingdom) that you saw (carry the woman) was and is not: and shall ascend out of the βυσσος bottomless pit, and go into perdition: and they that dwell on the earth shall wonder, whose names were not written in the book of life from the foundation of the world, when they behold the beast that was, and is not, and yet is11) And the beast that was, and is not, even he is the eighth, and is of the seven (heads, kingdoms), and goeth into perdition.

-Verse 8 details the transformation of the seventh head, the seventh kingdom into the eighth world kingdom.
+Verse 8 and 11 detail the transformation of the seventh head, the seventh kingdom into the eighth world kingdom.
 The wounded head was, and is not - was slain - and will ascend out of the bottomless pit, the abyss, healed and restored, and rise from the sea in 13:1.
-Those on earth will be awed and amazed when they see the beast (kingdom) that was, and is not, and yet is, rise again.
+Those on earth will be awed and amazed when they see the beast (kingdom) that was, and is not, and yet is, rise again as Babylon the Great.

 9) And here is the mind which hath wisdom.
 “The seven heads are seven mountains (Greek: ορος, óros- mountains, marked boundaries) on which the woman sits

-Verse 9: details the woman's relationship to the beast, revealing the symbolic significance of the seven heads where the woman sits.
+Verse 9: details the woman's relationship to the beast, revealing the symbolic significance of the seven heads that have the name of blasphemy, where the woman sits.
 The seven heads are seven mountains and also seven kings (verse 10) This tells us the meaning of the seven heads is symbolic, rather than literal.
 King is from the Greek: βασιλεῖς basileus, meaning a kingdom, realm, or territorial dominion.

 If you have seven mountains, seven kingdoms, you must have seven kings and vice versa.
 There are six world kingdoms documented in the Bible and, a seventh that is not yet come: